 You can remove a small sample of the transmission fluid and send it for testing to any lab that tests vehicle fluids.

-Older Nissans that use a conventional 4-speed automatic transmission designated as RE4F04B can have issues that will send them into limp-home mode.
+Older Nissans that use a conventional 4-speed automatic transmission designated as RE4F04B can have issues that send them into limp-home mode.
 In a scenario like this, the transmission will remain in a single gear, and gear changes will not be possible.